-THE CoC IS PROACTIVELY WORKING TO ADDRESS DISPARITIES ACROSS THE HOMELESS SERVICES SYSTEM THROUGH REGULAR DATA MONITORING AND TARGETED EFFORTS TO LOWER BARRIERS TO ACCESSING SERVICES.
-In an attempt to continue to target disparities identified through the Systems Analysis, the CoC participated in HUD's Office of Special Needs Assistance Programs Coordinated Entry Equity Initiative with the goal of designing more equitable assessment and prioritization processes to improve conditions, and outcomes, for BIPOC.
+THE CoC IS PROACTIVELY WORKING TO ADDRESS DISPARITIES ACROSS THE HOMELESSNESS SERVICES SYSTEM THROUGH REGULAR DATA MONITORING AND TARGETED EFFORTS TO LOWER BARRIERS TO ACCESSING SERVICES.
+To target disparities identified through the Systems Analysis, the CoC participated in HUD's Office of Special Needs Assistance Programs Coordinated Entry Equity Initiative with the goal of designing more equitable assessment and prioritization processes to improve conditions, and outcomes, for BIPOC.
 Strategies already identified to target disparities include updating Service Standards to create new expectations around inclusivity in access and service and performance expectations aimed at increasing support for historically underserved populations, like BIPOC.
 As part of the annual CoC Monitoring process, projects will be provided with disaggregated data for their project on specific data points.
 In 2023, projects were provided with disaggregated CES referral and enrollment data.
-The CoC has been organizing trainings to educate agencies on a variety of topics related to housing inequities for BIPOC.
+The CoC organizes trainings to educate agencies on a variety of topics related to housing inequities for BIPOC.
 The CoC added two dedicated seats on its governance body for tribal representatives to increase collaboration and representation.
-The CoC actively recruited proposals for YHDP from BIPOC led organizations, resulting in the most diverse funding recipients of any previous competition.
+The CoC actively recruited proposals for YHDP from BIPOC led organizations, resulting in a more diverse distribution of funds including agencies such as Black Queer Tulsa who are receiving federal funding for the first time.
+The CoC is focused on recruiting members and agencies, and increasing homelessness response in underrepresented geographic regions like North and East Tulsa.

 1D-10d.
-Tracked Progress on Preventing or Eliminating Disparities.
+Tracked Progress on Preventing or Eliminatir ng Disparities.
 NOFO Section V.B.1.q.

-Describe in the field below:

-1. the measures your CoC has in place to track progress on preventing or eliminating disparities in the provision or outcomes of homeless assistance; and
+Describe in the field below: 1. the measures your CoC has in place to track progress on preventing or eliminating disparities in the provision or outcomes of homeless assistance; and

-2. the tools your CoC uses.

-FY2023 CoC Application Page 36 6 09/22/2023 -------------------------------- --------------
+FY2023 CoC Application Page 36 09/27/2023 ------------------------ --------- ------------